 Social Welfare Secretary, Government of the Philippines

-Master of Public Policy and Administration (’92)
+Master of Arts, Public Administration (’92)

 After Phillipines President Ferdinand Marcos proclaimed martial law in September 1972, an estimated 30,000 opposition figures, journalists, activists and students were imprisoned and tortured.
 Judy Taguiwalo was one of them.

 Today, she serves as Social Welfare Secretary in the controversial government of Philippine President Rodrigo Duterte.
 As a survivor of the Marcos regime, Ms. Taguiwalo challenged the recent government decision to bury Ferdinand Marcos at the “Heroes Cemetery”, or Libingan ng mga Bayani, in November 2016.

 “Marcos is not and can never be a hero,” she wrote in a statement.

 Fellow leftists pressured her to resign, but she told a press conference at the time, “I accepted the post in the Duterte government because the Left finds common ground on pursuing talks for just and lasting peace, prioritizing social services and the needs of the poor.”

 These priorities have been the hallmark of Ms. Taguiwalo’s career.
 After earning her Master of Public Policy and Administration degree, she returned to the Philippines to work as executive director of a non-governmental organization focused on women.
 She also served as a lecturer at the University of the Philippines, which established a Department of Women and Development Studies in 2000.
 Ms. Taguiwalo credited her Carleton experience with helping her obtain the position of Chair.

 “My Master’s degree was the minimum requirement for me to enter academe and to eventually obtain tenure,” she says.
 “I pursued the development stream, which provided me with an integrated approach to development and gave me qualitative and quantitative knowledge useful in both teaching, administration and community engagement.”